Birding and Nature Tour in Ghana

 Accommodation - Standard Jukwa Lodge

-Ashanti African Tours are currently sponsoring 24 community forest committee members from the surrounding villages to patrol and stop illegal hunting and logging activities.
-It is imperative we show the local surrounding communities of the benefits of protecting this species and endangered habitat, as such we are currently building an 11 classroom school facility, reception centre and future plans include accommodation for nature lovers with all proceeds going directly to a community fund.
-There has been a dramatic reduction in tree felling and our groups seem to be enjoying better views than ever of more birds when visiting the Yellowheaded Picathartes nesting site.
+Ashanti African Tours is currently sponsoring 24 community forest committee members from the surrounding villages to patrol and stop illegal hunting and logging activities.
+It is imperative we show the local surrounding communities the benefits of protecting this species and endangered habitat.
+To do this, we are currently building an 11 classroom school facility and reception centre.
+Future plans include accommodation for nature lovers with all proceeds going directly to a community fund.
+There has been a dramatic reduction in tree felling and our groups seem to be enjoying better views than ever when visiting the Yellow-headed Picathartes nesting site.

-When we arrive at the nesting site we need to be very quiet as we take our seats on bamboo benches we have purposely made for your comfort.
-The overhanging rock face and small cave with mud nests sets the atmosphere as we wait for the birds to come back from foraging for snails, frogs and insects during the day.
+When we arrive at the nesting site we need to be very quiet as we take our seats on bamboo benches purposely made for your comfort.
+The overhanging rock face and small cave with mud nests set the scene as we wait for the birds to come back from foraging for snails, frogs and insects during the day.

-Once we have enjoyed good views we leave the birds in peace as we set off back through the forest to our vehicle.
-On our arrival in Kumasi we check into our hotel, enjoy our evening meal and reflect on one of the best birding days of our life.
+Once we have enjoyed good views we leave the birds in peace, heading back through the forest to our vehicle.
+On our arrival in Kumasi we check into our hotel, enjoy our evening meal and reflect on one of the best birding days of our lives.

 Accommodation - Standard Kumasi Hotel